rancher/elemental-docs/docs/index.md

 ### Elemental on x86-64 hardware

-Elemental Teal is production ready and fully supported on x86-64 with Rancher v2.7.0.
+Elemental Teal is production ready and fully supported on x86-64 starting with Rancher v2.7.0.

 ### Elemental on ARM hardware

 ARM (aarch64) is functional in the development version.
 ARM is currently only tested on Raspberry Pi 4 Model B with k3s 1.24.8 (or later).
 We welcome feedback !

 ### Elemental on other hardware